gypsydave5/cv/cv.markdown

   & Higher School of Economics on Coursera

 ### Languages
-* Used in production: JavaScript, Groovy, Ruby, Go (to a lesser extent)
+* Used in production: JavaScript/NodeJS, Groovy, Ruby, Go, Scala
 * Used outside of work: C, Common Lisp, Racket, Clojure, Go

 ## *Other Employment*